-A: The Edith Sanford Breast Cancer Foundation is a national nonprofit organization that is pioneering a bold new comprehensive approach to breast cancer, with a mission to unlock each woman’s genetic code, advance today’s prevention and treatment, and end breast cancer for future generations.
+A: The Edith Sanford Breast Foundation is a national nonprofit organization that is pioneering a bold new comprehensive approach to breast cancer, with a mission to unlock each woman’s genetic code, advance today’s prevention and treatment, and end breast cancer for future generations.

 Q:What is Sanford Health?

-A: Sanford Health is the patient care and research partner of the Edith Sanford Breast Cancer Foundation, and the largest rural, nonprofit health care system in the nation with locations in 126 communities, in nine states.
+A: Sanford Health is the patient care and research partner of the Edith Sanford Breast Foundation, and the largest rural, nonprofit health care system in the nation with locations in 126 communities, in nine states.
 In addition, this dynamic integrated health system is now developing international clinics in Ghana, Israel and Mexico.

 Sanford Health has been in service for more than 100 years and includes 39 hospitals, 140 clinic locations and nearly 1,360 physicians in 70 specialty areas of medicine.
 With more than 26,000 employees, Sanford Health is the largest employer in North and South Dakota.